belgattitude/php-java-bridge/README.md

 ## Build

-Building the project requires a php interpreter (5.3 - 5.6) installed, see [#5](https://github.com/belgattitude/php-java-bridge/issues/5).
+Building the project requires a php interpreter (5.3 - 5.6) installed, see (for building under PHP7, [see #4](https://github.com/belgattitude/php-java-bridge/issues/4).
 You can specify its location through the `-Dphp_exec=/usr/bin/php5.6`.

 See the `build.xml` for registered tasks.